 Only a person who is materially affected by a decision may request reasons for that decision.

 - The person who is materially affected by a decision should submit an application in writing and the application must state that the request is made under Section 10 of the FOI Act 2014.

-- Alternatively, the University's FOI application form can be downloaded and completed- Download the FOI Application Form - Request for Decisions
+- Alternatively, the University's FOI Request for Reasons for Decisions application form can be downloaded and completed.
+Download Application Form - Request for Reasons for Decisions

 - An application under Section 10 must be made within 12 months after the date on which the person affected by the Act becomes aware of it.

 How does FOI affect Data Protection Act?